nicoburniske/muse/README.md

-# Muse: Spotify Social Platform
+# Muse: A Social Platform for Spotify

 ## Introduction